-The training exercises will be performed on the Colibri i.MX6 Toradex module with the Viola carrier board and an expansion board with a lot of peripherals, including leds, buttons, trimpot, buzzer, UART, light dependent resistor, 7 segment display, GPIO expander and accelerometer.
+The training exercises will be performed on the Colibri i.MX6 Toradex module with the Aster carrier board and an expansion board with a lot of peripherals, including leds, buttons, trimpot, buzzer, UART, temperature sensor, 7 segment display, GPIO expander and accelerometer.

 The open training sessions are presented in a pleasant environment, with a properly equipped laboratory and Internet access.
 Classes are usually presented full time, with a stop for lunch and a coffee break in the morning.

 If you are interested in participating in the training but there is no open session available, please fill the pre-registration form clicking here.
 We will contact you as soon as a new training session is opened.